 The combination of advanced hardware with advanced software is making it possible to make measurements in situations where it was very difficult to measure before.
 For example, it allows us to achieve a better and objective understanding of the skills of the trainee, of the effectiveness of the training exercise, to quantify the movements during daily life, or to produce a meaningful interaction with the advanced robots available in the labs.
 Another example is that this combination allows us to understand the effects of the deformation of the mechanical structures of the robots while walking, thus making it possible for a real-time compensation.

-Research in the Wearable BioRobotics Group is roughly divided into 3 main areas, with a truly multidisiplinary approach - following the ideal of the “Renaissance Engineer” of the third millennium - integrating engineering with the study of Nature and of humanities.:
+Research in the Wearable BioRobotics Team is roughly divided into 3 main areas, with a truly multidisiplinary approach, following the ideal of the “Renaissance Engineer” of the third millennium - integrating engineering with the study of Nature and of humanities:

 These three areas are highly intertwined, with each area contributing to the other two and benefitting from them as well.
 Each new application requires new hardware or software, which in turn can enable new applications.

-Most of the applied research is carried out in the new National Centre for Sport and Exercise Medicine - East Midlands, recently opened in our campus.
+Most of the research is carried out in the Sports Technology Institute and in the new National Centre for Sport and Exercise Medicine - East Midlands.

 Recent and selected publications